reliablyhq/documentation/docs/getting-started/scan-your-first-project/index.md

 ## Scan

-You ask Reliably to scan your code via the `reliably discover` command.
+You ask Reliably to scan your code via the `reliably scan` command.
 This command scans the current directory by default.

 :::info Info